Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

      alt="Cheetah"/>
 ```

+Note how many sizes we included - that's because mobile devices are different not only in size but in DPI as well.
-That's where browsers will do the magic!
-Based on the visible image size, display characteristics, and other factors the image
+So, for 400 pixels wide screen we would need to have 3 images - 400, 800, 1200 pixels.
+A browsers will do the magic and based on the visible image size, display characteristics, and other factors will pick the most appropriate image.
-to download will be chosen.

-If we open Chrome web browser and select Samsung XX (TODO) then we will see that the browser will load 600 pixels version
+If we open Chrome web browser with Developer console and select Samsung IPhone 12 Pro  then we will see that the browser will load 1200 pixels version
-due to the screen having 3 dppx.
+due to the screen DPI equals 3.
+If we change the device to IPhone SE then the browser will prefer 800 pixels version.

+{{< rawhtml >}}
+<video src="devices-dpi.webm" autoplay mute controls></video>
+{{< /rawhtml >}}

-Now, let's have a look at sizes of the image
+Now, let's have a look at sizes of the image for 1, 2, and 3 DPI:

-* 1x - 240 Kb
+* 1x - 42 Kb
+* 2x - 141 Kb
-* 3x - 800 Kb
+* 3x - 298 Kb

 So, when we load an image on the display with higher DPI the size of the image will grow as well.
 This become critical
-when we understand that high DPI display are often mobile devices where network might not as good as home broadband.
+when we understand that high DPI display are often mobile devices where network might be not as good as a home broadband.

 Can we do anything to make images load faster in that case?